 Aside from its links with Mackintosh, Kelvingrove, has a total of 22 galleries displaying works of art from across the world.
 It’s a really fantastic day out in itself and admission is free.

 Kelvingrove is located on Argyll Street and has more than 8,000 objects on show.
 For further information, check out their website.

 This is the only attraction not in Glasgow, but rather in the Dumbartonshire region.
 Hill House, which was built in the West coast town of Helensburgh, bears inclusion as it’s one of the most famous works.

 The house was a private commission for Charles and Margaret Mackintosh.
 It was built for prominent publisher of the time, Walter Blackie.
-The building was constructed, in typical Macintosh style, between 1901 and 1904.
+The building was constructed between 1901 and 1904 in typical Macintosh style.

 These days, the house is run by the National Trust for Scotland and is open to the public.
 The couple designed every aspect of the property, both inside and out.
 If you can spare time to drive around 32 miles from Glasgow, you won’t be disappointed.

 The school is based in the area of Tradeston in Glasgow and sits on Scotland Street.
 Designed by Charles Rennie Mackintosh between 1903 and 1906, the old school building is now a museum.

 The museum focuses on education in Scotland over the past 100 years.
 Although the interior has tell-tale signs of Mackintosh’s work, the museum is not dedicated to the architect.
 However, it’s well worth a visit.
 The building has all the hallmarks of the art nouveau style that’s so closely associated with its designer.